NeilW/systems-dining/README.md

 Once a philosopher has two forks they enter the eating state and set a time in the future when they will start thinking again.

+A philosopher will check whether to start eating as soon as they become hungry and thereafter when they receive a fork response.

-Before they enter the thinking state, the forks are deleted and a fork response sent to each of their neighbours.
+Before they enter the thinking state, the forks are deleted and they are transferred to neighbours by sending them a fork response.

 ## Installation